-The HE07IN/HE10IN is designed for installation in a sheltered location, out of the weather.
-The preferred mounting location is to place the unit on a concrete floor, although it can also be suspended from a ceiling or other structural support.
+The HE05IN is designed for installation in a sheltered location, out of the weather.
+The preferred placement is suspended from ceiling, although it can also be placed on a concrete floor or other structural support.
 See Section 5.3, Suspended Mount, in this manual.

 For all installations, maintain needed service clearances as shown on the dimensioned drawings located in Section 4.2 of this manual.
-In addition, if the optional Bypass Economizer is ordered, additional clearance will be required for the extra bypass duct.
-See the RenewAire Supplemental Manual for Bypass Economizer or further information and clearance details specific to the HE07IN/HE10IN units.

-For all floor-mount installations, the unit should be set on its factory-provided adjustable legs and leveled.
+For all floor-mount installations, the unit should be set on its field-installed optional accessory adjustable legs and leveled.
 Select a location that is central to the inside duct runs and close to both the exhaust duct (to the outside) and also to the OA duct (from the outside).